By the end of 2013 Ducati introduced the Panigale 899, a middle-weight version of the bigger Panigale 1199 which was the first in the Panigale line.

 It remained in production until 2016 when it was replaced by the 959 Panigale.
 This was largely down to Ducati needing to produce a bike that would meet the new Euro 4 regulations.

-While the bike only had a short life span, it made its mark, and is widely considered one of the best sports bikes in its class ever produced.
+While the bike only had a short life span, it made its mark, and not only is it widely considered one of the best Ducati bikes ever released, many believe it to be one of the greatest sports bikes in its class ever produced.

 It has high owner ratings including a reputation for being reliable.
 Yes.
 A reliable Ducati.